You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Tigecycline?

-ALT and AST are two of the most commonly used LFTs.
-These enzymes are found in the liver and play a crucial role in the metabolism of amino acids.
-Elevated levels of ALT and AST in the blood can indicate liver damage or inflammation.
+ALT and AST are two of the most commonly performed LFTs during tigecycline treatment.
+These enzymes are found in the liver and are released into the bloodstream when the liver is damaged.
+Elevated levels of ALT and AST can indicate liver damage or inflammation.

-GGT is an enzyme that is found in the liver and plays a role in the metabolism of amino acids.
-Elevated levels of GGT can indicate liver damage or inflammation.
+GGT is an enzyme found in the liver and kidneys.
+Elevated GGT levels can indicate liver damage or kidney disease.
+During tigecycline treatment, GGT levels are monitored to detect any potential liver damage.

 Expert Insights